voltrue2/in-app-purchase/README.md

 	productId: <string>,
 	purchaseDate: <number>,
 	quantity: <number>,
-	*expirationDate: <number> // iTunes and windows only }
+	*expirationDate: <number> // iTunes and windows and amazon subscription only }
 ```